When I need to have a very productive day, I tell myself it's going to be easy.

 When your attention starts to wane, it can be hard to get things done.
 For many people, that tends to happen in the afternoon.

-Turns out, this can be a good thing: When you're less focused, you have more room to be creative.
+Turns out, that can be a good thing: When you're less focused, you have more room to be creative.
 So the afternoon is a great time for brainstorming, collaboration, and breaking through cognitive barriers.

 If you and your team are feeling particularly creative one afternoon, a great tool to consider using is Stormboard.
 It allows everyone to easily brainstorm and collaborate -- even if they aren't in the same room.
-Then, you can prioritize the best ideas to be put in action at a later date.
+Then, you can prioritize the best ideas to be put into action at a later date.

 Price: Free on iPhone, Android, Web